erdo/n8/README.md

 ![n8_logo](n8_logo_400h.png)

+Goals of N8 navigation: pure kotlin, low config, minimally coupled, type safe and have an obvious API

+(obviously it also doesn't loose the user's location on config change or process death)

 ⚠️help welcomed 🙏(check the issues) ⚠️

 - There are two sample apps in the repo that will make things clearer: one Android, one KMP(android/ios)